-The Sharing Cities Digital Social Market uses an app-based model to incentivise change.
-The three lighthouse cities involved in the project – London, Milan and Lisbon – led by the Greater London Authority, worked with Connected Places Catapult and our project partners.
+The Sharing Cities Digital Social Market uses an app-based model to incentivise citizens to change their perception and behaviour around key urban challenges.
+The three lighthouse cities involved in the project – London, Milan and Lisbon – led by the Greater London Authority, worked with Connected Places Catapult and our project partners to tackle different challenges in their areas on this Global Innovation Programme.

 Project overview